Q. What level of fitness is required?

 We always try to serve local dishes to give you a real culinary adventure, after all trying new and delicious food is one of the best parts of your travel experience.
+In many places there will be a mixture of western and local dishes so you will always find something familiar to eat.
+For example, breakfasts and lunches tend to be a mixture of western and local food whilst dinner is generally all local dishes.
 We will make an effort to cater to any special dietary needs, allergies and vegetarian diets but please make sure to notify us of your requirements on your registration form.

 Q. How many people take part?

 Group sizes vary according to the destination and demand.
-MDA aims at a group size between 15 and 25 participants.
-We have found that this is the best group size for these types of trips so that there is a supportive and lively atmosphere yet the group is still small enough to get to know everyone.
+Intrepid aims to take between 15 and 28 participants on the average challenge event.
+They have found that this is the best group size for these types of trips so that there is a supportive and lively atmosphere yet the group is still small enough to get to know everyone.

 Q. How are places allocated?

 Places for ChallengeMD!
-2013 Morocco will be available on a first come first-served basis.
+2008 China will be available on a first come first-served basis.

-ChallengeMD! will be accompanied by an experienced RAW Challenges leader together with a team of local guides.
+ChallengeMD! will be accompanied by an experienced Intrepid leader together with a team of local guides including a bike mechanic.
 The leader is responsible for the group’s safety and will ensure to the best of their ability that the planned itinerary runs smoothly.
 From time to time inclement weather, transport problems or forces of nature may cause last minute changes.
 In such circumstances, the leader may vary the itinerary, and their decision will be final.